 Field Architecture created a community of buildings that extend the property’s agrarian history while simultaneously producing an intimate home for a growing family, keenly attuned to a modern lifestyle.
 In the northeast corner, a windbreak of tall trees interrupts the valley’s otherwise extensive expanse.
 Our family of gable-end structures nestles into the enclaves created by the trees; inspired by the property’s existing hay barn, each of the gable roofs are supported by timber and steel trusses.

-A majestic Valley Oak forms the starting point for a central axis threading through the buildings and tying the structure to the land.
-Steel and glass window walls pocket along each of the buildings and open onto the courtyard and pool to extend the outdoor living into the vineyard.
-The landscape design extends the linear rows of vines and carves through the breezeways which are found between each of the buildings and create a series of garden rooms.
+A majestic valley oak tree forms the starting point for a central axis threading through the buildings, tying the structure to the land.
+Steel and glass window walls pocket along each of the buildings, opening the interior into the courtyard, and extending the house’s outdoor living terraces into the vineyard.